FahrenheitKid/SC_AI/README.md

   - Able to adapt its strategies on the fly.

 ## TO DO List!
-[x] Create the Repository and setup dev environment
+- Create the Repository and setup dev environment
-[ ]  Create the first simplest version of the bot  that actually wins!
+- Create the first simplest version of the bot  that actually wins!
-[ ] Complete Production Manager
+- Complete Production Manager
-[ ] Complete Production Manager
+- Complete Combat Manager
-[ ] Complete Production Manager
+- Complete Strategy Manager

 #### Useful Links